LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Messaging/troubleshooting-messaging-set-up-management.md

   * No conversation 'metadata' was updated (transfer to different skill, return to queue, user spectates, agent manager joins, agent adds conversation summary, etc.).
   * SLA was not set manually for the conversation

-LiveEngage logs showed that the specific agent had been “visiting” the conversations from time to time as an agent (spectating or opening conversations from the list of conversations) and this was resetting the AutoClose timer.
+The Conversational Cloud logs showed that the specific agent had been “visiting” the conversations from time to time as an agent (spectating or opening conversations from the list of conversations) and this was resetting the AutoClose timer.

 ### Solution: